Allerton Castle: "The Grand Old Duke of York"

 Following Richard Arundell's death in 1758, Allerton passed to his widow Lady Frances Arundell and on her death in 1769 to her nephew Viscount Galway.
 His son Robert Monckton-Arundell, the 4th Viscount, rebuilt the house about 1780 to designs attributed to William Lindley, but he sold it in 1786 to Prince Frederick, Duke of York, second son of George III and brother of George IV.

 The Duke of York employed Henry Holland in 1788 to remodel the interior of the house, but sold the estate to Thomas Thornton shortly afterwards in 1789.

-The Duke may also have constructed the Temple of Victory, which is today visible from the A1 on a 200 ft high hill.
-According to local legend, the ant-like activity of workers constantly ascending and descending to build this gigantic mound inspired the famous nursery rhyme concerning The Grand Old Duke of York and his 10,000 men.

 1805–1983

-The estate changed hands again in 1805 when purchased by the 17th Baron Stourton.
 The Hon Edward Stourton's family owned the house from 1805 to 1983 (the Lords Mowbray).
 The contents were sold in 1965.

-It then became 'Stourton House', and the Catholic peer added a chapel in Gothic style.
-However, in 1843 his son demolished the Georgian house and engaged George Martin, to build the present house in a Tudor-Gothic style.
-In 1856 work came to a halt as there was not enough money to complete all the interiors.

 The house was used by the Royal Canadian Air Force during the Second World War (for the headquarters of RAF Bomber Command's No. 6 Group RCAF) and in 1965.

 The family ceased to live there after the death of the 22nd Baron Stourton.

 1983–present

 In 1983 the house was sold to Dr Gerald Rolph, an American businessman.
 The purchase included the house and gardens, but not the surrounding park which was retained by Lord Mowbray.
-Dr Rolph set about renovating the building to the highest standards, filling the house with furniture and pictures of appropriate scale and splendour.

 The estate is now run by the Gerald Arthur Rolph Foundation for Historic Preservation and Education, and rooms are available to hire for corporate events and weddings.

 A severe fire in January 2005 caused substantial damage to the north aspect of the castle, including the main dining room, library, rear entrance hall, two bedrooms and adjoining dressing rooms and bathrooms and the Servants' Wing.
 Restoration work commenced in the spring of 2006 and is now more or less complete.
 The restoration work by specialist contractors consisted of substantial repairs to the ornate stonework and windows, the installation of new floors at first, second and attic levels, significant steelwork, and a new roof structure to match the existing roof.
 Electrical, plumbing and heating installations as well as plasterwork were also renewed.